LyonsZhang/CINEMA-Group/content/authors/Hao Wu/_index.md

   - Doctoral Students
 ---

 Hao (Andy) is currently a first-year PhD student in Epidemiology & Biostatistics at Case Western Reserve University.
+Hao Wu earned his bachelor's degree in Mathematics and a master's degree in Statistics before embarking on his doctoral journey.
+He's truly passionate about mathematics and data, with a knack for tackling intricate problems and uncovering valuable insights from data.
+Of course, he is a math nerd.